 Some people may find parts of this service difficult to use:

 - users were timed out of the service without warning or the option to continue.

 - legend did not describe the purpose of the grouped elements.

 - relationships between content on the check your answers page was not clear.

 - the error skip link did not function as expected.

-- some elements present that had a colour used for styling focus indication that did not pass the expected ratio for colour contrast on focus.
+- some elements present did not pass the expected ratio for colour contrast on focus.